-All abortions are funded with taxpayer dollars through the provincial health care system (except New Brunswick where private "clinic" abortions are not).
-This, despite the fact that polls show a majority of Canadians, up to 68% in a 2009 poll, significantly disagree with their dollars being used to kill babies.
+Abortions are funded with taxpayer dollars through the provincial health care systems.
+This, despite the fact that polls show a majority of Canadians, 67% in a 2011 poll, significantly disagree with their dollars being used to kill babies.
+(3)

 New Brunswick taxpayers fund hospital abortions, but not those done at for-profit, privately owned clinics.

 The Canada Health Act does not require abortion costs to be insured.
 It states only that "medically necessary" procedures must be insured.(4) Almost all abortions are not medically necessary.
 Provincial legislatures can pass a law recognizing this fact at any time.

-At least 100,000 surgical abortions are committed annually in Canada, conservatively speaking.(1)
+At least 100,000 surgical abortions are committed annually in Canada, conservatively speaking.(5)

 Since it’s legalization in 1969, 4 million Canadians have died from elective abortions.